LEARN

 Sapphire-rumped Parrotlet

-The Sapphire-rumped Parrotlet nests in a variety of places, including arboreal termitaria, or termite nests in trees.
+The Sapphire-rumped Parrotlet nests in a variety of sites, including arboreal termitaria or termite nests in trees.

 Size: